Learning how to cultivate talent is one of the most important leadership skills of any manager.

 Investing in the advancement of your team’s skills builds your team and company capabilities, it builds loyalty among employees who feel that the company has their best interests front and center, which in turn improves employee retention and drives down turnover costs, all the more critical during today’s talent crunch, when tech employee applicants - from entry to senior level - are hard to find.
 But it’s not always easy to make the leap from identifying talent with the hard and soft skills that contribute to success in a new field or at a more advanced level - to employees making the leap to engage in, and excel in, training opportunities.
 There may be significant practical gaps in education or skill sets, and significant concerns about their current work roles and family responsibilities - that should be addressed before companies invest in, and employees engage in, upskilling or reskilling training.

 Why is preparation needed before training?
 Why isn’t educational training enough of a launch pad to cultivate talent?

 Across all forms of higher education, underperformance is a principal factor affecting success.
 In the United States, the overall dropout rate for undergraduate college students is 40%.
-Top reasons for dropout include academic disqualification and lack of support.
+Top reasons for dropout include inadequate academic preparation and lack of tactical and emotional support.
 Many students are underprepared for the level of rigor that higher education entails.
 The same goes for coding bootcamps and other professional programs.
-Time must be taken to acclimate and prepare individuals before they take on training.
-This is where learning how to cultivate talent comes into the picture.
+Time must be taken to acclimate and prepare individuals before they take on training so that individuals, and the companies who sponsor their training, benefit from the investment of resources.